aocai166/Wasserstein-Cycle-GAN-for-Surface-Wave-Tomography/README.md

 (b) The 16480 labeled dispersion data + Position information (**Vs_region** & **disp_pos_region**) <br />
 (c) The downsampled 1890 labeled dispersion data (**Vs_grid01** & **disp_gird01**) <br />

 The dataset consists of text file for every grid cell.
 The name of the file contains the information of its latitude and longitude.
-For instance: <br />
+For instance:

 1_32.600_239.800.txt  --> Latitude 32.6N; Longitude 120.2W. <br />

 For the data files, it includes: <br />
-Periods (3s-16s)   Phase Velocity (km/s)   Group Velocity (km/s)
+Periods (3s-16s) "    "  Phase Velocity (km/s) "    " Group Velocity (km/s)